-The City of Marion has worked the last several years converting its electric system from 4160 V to 12470 V. This project will complete the voltage conversion on the remaining three circuits of the city and retire the old 4160 V distribution facilities.
+The city of Marion has worked the last several years converting their electric system from 4160 V to 12470 V. This project will complete the voltage conversion on the remaining three circuits of the city and retire the old 4160 V distribution facilities.
 This will benefit the city by decreasing losses, along with better performance of the electric system.
-Materials for the line construction portion of the project have been delivered.
-Substation equipment has been ordered and a May 2022 delivery is expected.
+Materials for the line construction and substation have been delivered.
+This project is expected to be completed in May 2023.